 These videos and photos of my dog with canine cognitive dysfunction (CCD) have prompted thanks from hundreds of dog owners who thought something was little “off” with their dog but didn’t know about the disease.

 If your dog is showing any of these symptoms, you should take him or her to the vet right away.
-CCD is treatable, but also, there are other diseases that can cause similar symptoms.
+CCD is treatable, but there are also other diseases that can cause similar symptoms.
 You need to know what you and your dog are dealing with.

 Video: What Canine Cognitive Dysfunction Can Look Like